Boeing E-7 Wedgetail: Australia

-On 26 November 2009, Boeing delivered the first two 737 AEW&Cs to the Royal Australian Air Force (RAAF).
-These aircraft remained Boeing owned and operated prior to the RAAF's formal acceptance on 5 May 2010.
-The RAAF accepted its sixth and last 737 AEW&C on 5 June 2012.
-All RAAF Wedgetails are operated by No. 2 Squadron RAAF and based at RAAF Base Williamtown with a permanent detachment at RAAF Base Tindal.
+In November 2009, Boeing delivered the first two 737 AEW&Cs to the Royal Australian Air Force (RAAF).
+These aircraft remained Boeing owned and operated prior to the RAAF's formal acceptance in May 2010.
+The RAAF accepted its sixth and last 737 AEW&C in June 2012.
+All RAAF Wedgetails are operated by No. 2 Squadron RAAF and based at RAAF Base Williamtown.
 In November 2012, the Wedgetail achieved Initial Operational Capability.

-On 1 April 2014, the first operational sortie occurred in the search for Malaysia Airlines Flight 370, helping control maritime patrol aircraft off Western Australia's coast.
-On 1 October 2014, a Wedgetail conducted the first Australian sortie over Iraq supporting coalition forces conducting airstrikes against the Islamic State of Iraq and the Levant (ISIL).
-On 26 May 2015, the Wedgetail fleet achieved final operational capability (FOC).
+On 1 April 2014, the Wedgetail's first operational sortie occurred in the search for Malaysia Airlines Flight 370, helping control maritime patrol aircraft off Western Australia's coast.
+On 1 October 2014, a Wedgetail conducted the first Australian sortie over Iraq supporting coalition forces conducting airstrikes against Islamic State (ISIL).
+In May 2015, the Wedgetail fleet achieved final operational capability (FOC).

 In November 2015, the Wedgetail performed the longest Australian command and control mission in a war zone during a 17-hour, 6-minute combat mission, requiring two air-to-air refuelings to stay aloft.
 Australian Wedgetail crews routinely perform 13-hour missions.
-In early April 2016, Rotation 5 of aircrew and maintenance personnel that had been operating the RAAF Wedgetail in the Middle East achieved a record 100 percent mission success rate in Coalition operations against ISIS.
+In early April 2016, Rotation 5 of aircrew and maintenance personnel that had been operating the RAAF Wedgetail in the Middle East, achieved a record 100 percent mission success rate in Coalition operations against ISIS.
 The E-7A successfully conducted all 36 missions, each lasting upwards of 12 hours, amounting to nearly 500 hours of flying for the one aircraft.
+The final Wedgetail rotation to the Middle East ended in early 2019.

+In October 2023, an Australian Wedgetail was deployed to Europe to contribute to international efforts to protect the flow of supplies to Ukraine following the Russian invasion of the country.
+The deployment was scheduled to last for six months.
+The Wedgetail returned to Australia in early April 2024.
+A second RAAF Wedgetail deployment to Europe began in August 2025.

+The Australian Government's 2024 Integrated Investment Program included a commitment to allocate $A5 billion to $A7 billion to replace the Wedgetail fleet between the 2024–25 and 2033–34 financial years.